ComposableFi/composable-ibc/docs/middleware.md

     // ...
 }
 ```
-As you can see, here we're first propagating the call to the inner module (which will be `ics20` app, eventually), and only
+As you can see, here we're first propagating the call to the inner module (which will be the `ics20` app, eventually), and only
 then taking the fee.
 We could do it the other way around, but it would require additional checks to be made
 (like, the token should exist, the amount should be correct, etc.).
 You may also notice, that the error from `process_fee`
 function is ignored.
 This is because we don't want to fail the whole chain of calls if the fee is not taken, because it may